mcsrainbow/mcsrainbow.github.io/en/2022/01/notes-from-reading-pomodoro-technique-illustrated/index.md

 From this book, I've learned about the 25/5/15 time management method, the scientific theory of the daily Pomodoro Technique PDCA Cycle, how to handle interruptions and customize my own process.

-I plan every morning and review in the evening, concentrate on a single activity in a Pomodoro.
-No longer fell anxious, because all tasks just become the activities made up of Pomodoros.
+I plan every morning and review in the evening, concentrating on a single activity in a Pomodoro.
+No longer feel anxious, because all tasks just become the activities made up of Pomodoros.